RoboForm vs 1Password: which is the best password manager?

 Multi-factor security

-If you’re on RoboForm’s free or paid tier user, it supports various two-factor authentication (2FA) methods.
+If you’re on RoboForm’s free or paid tier plan, it supports various two-factor authentication (2FA) methods.
 The only major exceptions are hardware keys like YubiKey.
 That caveat aside, you still have quite a few options, including Google Authenticator, Microsoft Authenticator, and Authy.

 You can also opt for a one-time password (OTP) sent via email or SMS.
 However, these methods aren’t recommended as they’re significantly more vulnerable to hacking than authenticator apps.

 1Password, meanwhile, allows 2FA with authenticator apps Authy and Microsoft Authenticator.
 Alternatively, push notifications to confirm sign-in requests using Duo Security are also supported.
-Unfortunately, that’s about all you get with 1Password.

 Data storage